-‘Tis the season(s) for holiday home decorating and we are just as excited as you are!
-Whichever holiday you’re decorating for this season, it’s important to protect your roof while you’re decorating.
-Lights and inflatables are really fun, and we whole-heartedly support all holiday home decorations, but we’re here to provide roofing education so we think it’s really important for home and business owners to know how to decorate for the holidays and prevent future roof leaks.
+‘Tis the season(s) for holiday home decorating, and we are just as excited as you are!
+Whichever holiday you’re decorating for this season, it’s vital to protect your roof while you’re decorating.
+Lights and inflatables are entertaining, and we wholeheartedly support all holiday home decorations.
+Still, we’re here to provide roofing education, so we think home, and business owners must know how to decorate for the holidays and prevent future roof leaks.

 Holiday Home Decoration Installation

 First things first, safety!
-It’s important to take steps to make sure you’re decorating for the holidays as safely as possible.
-Don’t decorate alone, it helps with both saving time and ensuring holiday decoration safety.
-Having a friend hold the ladder for you, hand you a string of lights, and pass you the appropriate tools will really help you as you start to decorate your home for the holidays.
-If you’re frustrated because you’re going up and down the ladder by yourself, you’re more likely to rush through the decoration installation and you could cause serious roof damage – increasing your likelihood to need roof leak repairs later down the road.
+It’s essential to take steps to make sure you’re decorating for the holidays as safely as possible.
+Don’t decorate alone.
+Decorating with a partner or team helps save time and ensures holiday decorations go up safely.
+Having a friend hold the ladder for you, hand you a string of lights, and pass you the appropriate tools will help you as you start to decorate your home for the holidays.
+Frustration due to having to go up and down the ladder by yourself may cause you to rush through the decoration installation.
+Hurrying through that process can increase your risk of getting injured or causing severe roof damage – increasing your likelihood of needing roof leak repairs later down the road.

-Be prepared, have all of the holiday decorations and tools set-out and ready for the install before you start.
-Planning ahead will really help holiday decorating go by smoothly.
-If you’re needing to walk on the roof, choose a pair of shoes with a good grip and make sure your ladder is placed firmly on solid, level ground.
+Be prepared, have all of the holiday decorations and tools set out and ready for installation before starting.
+Planning will help holiday decorating go by smoothly.
+If you need to walk on the roof, choose a pair of shoes with a good grip and make sure your ladder is placed firmly on solid, level ground.

 - Don’t use staples – instead, use clips!
-Staples damage roofing materials and siding materials, creating small little holes that allow water intrusion to the material that you’ve stapled.
-Water damage degrades shingles, decking, and siding materials.
-If you’ve ever dealt with a roof leak before, you know that the smallest amount of water damage can be really costly – financially and to the overall health of your roofing system.
-Other items to avoid using as roof fasteners are nails and screws.
-Clips can be attached to your home gutter system and are easy to remove, your local Home Depot will have great options for any style you’re looking for.
+Staples damage roofing materials and siding materials, creating tiny holes that allow water intrusion through the material you’ve stapled.
+Water damage degrades roofing and siding materials.
+If you’ve ever dealt with a roof leak before, you’ll know that the smallest amount of water damage can be costly, both financially and to the overall health of your roofing system.
+Other items for you to avoid using as roof fasteners are nails and screws.
+Clips can be attached to your home gutter system and are easy to remove.
+Your local Home Depot should have great options for any style you need.
 It’s still important not to add too much weight to your clips to avoid damaging your gutters.
 One strand of lights per clip is, generally, ideal.

 - Using holiday inflatables?
 Weigh them down!
-Statues and figurines aren’t typically recommended to place onto your roofing surface, their weight can cause damage to the shingles underneath them.
+It would be best not to put statues or figurines on your roofing system.
+Their weight can cause damage to the shingles underneath them.
 However, don’t let a lightweight inflatable fool you – they can cause damage to your roof too!
-If you have a steep roof, anything over 40 degrees, placing inflatables is considered a safety hazard and they’d be best placed on the ground.
-Avoid placing holiday inflatables near chimneys and power lines for the obvious fire-hazard reasons.
-Be conscious of placing any statue or inflatable over roofing vents too.
+If you have a steep roof, anything over 40 degrees, placing inflatables is considered a safety hazard, and they’d be better placed on the ground.
+Avoid placing holiday inflatables near chimneys and power lines for obvious fire-hazard reasons.
+Be conscious of placing any statue or inflatable over any vents too.